 Injuries from falls run the gamut, from minor bumps and bruises to serious trauma.

 If you fall and hit your head, seek emergency medical treatment right away, especially if you lose consciousness or begin to bleed.
-Head to your nearest ER if you experience dizziness, nausea, vomiting or confusion.
+Head to your nearest ER if you experience dizziness, nausea, vomiting, or confusion.

-You should also get medical care you suspect a broken bone or are in serious pain that doesn’t improve after 24–48 hours of icing, taking Tylenol or Motrin, and resting the injured area.
+You should also get medical care if you suspect a broken bone or are in serious pain that doesn’t improve after 24–48 hours of icing, taking Tylenol or Motrin, and resting the injured area.